Net Carbs: Everything You Need to KnowArticle posted in: South Beach Diet

 Net carbs (also known as digestible carbs) are broken down into simple sugars and absorbed into the blood stream, according Healthline.
-Fiber and sugar alcohols are processed differently, though, so when calculating net carbs, we subtract those numbers out to get a better idea of what the body typically absorbs.
+Fiber and erythritol are processed differently, though, so when calculating net carbs, we subtract those numbers out to get a better idea of what the body typically absorbs.
 Here’s an example: Half of a medium avocado contains 8 grams of carbohydrates.
 When we subtract the dietary fiber (6 grams), we get the net carbs: 2.

 - Breakfast: ≤11 grams net carbs

 - Dinner: ≤12 grams net carbs

 - Snacks and Shakes: ≤5 grams net carbs